MuffinLorde/Unimake/README.md

-# CPII (Compiile)
+#Unimake
-This Python script just compiles things for you
+The c program that runs things for you